mcruzdev/blog/docs/posts/quarkus-dapr.md

   - Dapr
 ---

-# Using Dapr Pub/Sub with Quarkus
+# Using Dapr Pub/Sub with Quarkus Application

+### TL;DR

+In this post you will understand what Dapr is and how to use the Publish and sub building block in a Quarkus application.

+## What is Dapr?